G-EDM/SERVO42C-XIAO-ESP32C3-UART-Library/README.md

 # Warning
 This library does not support the v1.0 version and is written for the v1.1 version of the 42C board.
 Amazon and Ebay have a lot of S42C boards available but many of them are the old v1.0 version.
 I only have one of each and there is one difference.
-The old one has white connectors while the new one (v1.1.2) has green terminals.
+Not 100% sure but I think the old one has white connectors while the new one (v1.1.2) has green terminals.
 This library works with one with green terminals.

 </br></br>